Store Hours

 Should I harden off my seedlings before planting them outside?

-What should I check before planting transplants or seeds outside?
+What do I do before planting transplants or seeds outside?

 Plant Hardiness Zones Explained

-The first thing to know when planting spring flowers, vegetables, and other seeds is your planting zone.
-Every location in the U.S. and its territories is sorted by climate.
-Find your zone on the USDA growing zone map and learn when to plant seeds.
+The first thing to learn when planting spring flowers, veggies, and other seeds is your planting zone.
+Every location in the U.S. and its territories is sorted into blocks by climate.
+Find your zone on the USDA plant hardiness zone map and learn when to plant seeds.

 Gardening in Your Growing Zone

 This region ranges from 7–9, with higher elevations in Zones 5 and 6.
-You’ll find fertile land in some places, desert and mountains with harsher conditions elsewhere.
+You'll find fertile land in some places, but deserts and mountains with harsher conditions elsewhere.
 What you can grow and when will vary considerably depending on where you live.
-In Zones 5 and 6, the outdoor growing season doesn’t begin here until mid-March or even April, although you can start some veggies by seed halfway through February.
-Warmer Zones 7–9 can plant earlier, but if you’re in the desert, you’ll likely want to investigate indoor gardening in a porch or sunroom.
+In Zones 5 and 6, the outdoor growing season doesn't begin here until mid-March or even April, although you can start some veggies by seed halfway through February.
+Warmer Zones 7–9 can plant earlier, but if you're in the desert, you'll likely want to investigate indoor gardening in a porch or sunroom.

 Plant Seeds Outside With Direct Sow

-Planting seeds with the direct sow method, right into the soil, is another option.
-It doesn't give you as much organized planning in terms of reliability and spacing compared to indoor starts.
-However, if you like to go with the flow, follow the instructions on your seed pack and try it.
+Planting seeds into your garden soil, or using the direct sow method, is an alternative option.
+There's less planning and tending than growing indoors.
+If you like to go with the flow, follow the instructions on your seed packet and try it.

 Start Seeds Indoors

-If you'd like more control over your seedlings' journey or you're eager to get growing, start your seeds indoors instead.
+If you'd like more control over your seedlings' journey or you're eager to get growing, start your seeds indoors in your own plant nursery.
 In general, you can plant seeds indoors about a month before you can do it outside.
 Like direct sow, you push the seeds into the soil as directed on the seed packet, but that's where the similarities end.

-You're responsible for giving them quality substitutes for rain and sunlight.
-Keep your seeds warm with heating mats and grow lights, water them carefully with a spray bottle or watering can, then thin them as they germinate in groups of three.
+You're responsible for giving them quality substitutes for rain and sun.
+Keep your seeds warm with warming mats and grow lights, water them carefully with a spray bottle or watering can, then thin them as they germinate in groups of three.
 Give them a boost with a gently blowing fan as they lengthen into sprouts if you'd like.
 Harden them off to get them used to outdoor conditions, then transplant them into your garden when they're big enough.

 Transplant Young Plants Into Their New Homes